 Well thank you very much.
 It was like a blessing in disguise today as the screening because I didn’t expect to have to vamp in front of everyone for 10 minutes while we waited to get a new permission (the code to view it on-line had expired and they had renew it right before its start time in the session).
 It was nice to be able to explain some of this stuff to people who didn’t know much about it.

-- On the surface it comes off like vintage Disney animation yet the hook is that it was created with a new animation style.
-So please talk about the inception, back story and how it got kick started?
+– On the surface it comes off like vintage Disney animation yet the hook is that it was created with a new animation style.
+So would you please talk about the inception, back story and how it got kick started?

 It started many years ago so it’s a really old idea for me.
 The genesis of the idea came from when I was still an animator at Blue Sky Studios in New York, I was there from ’90 to ’97.
 I was commuting back and forth and I would go through Grand Central Station everyday, and some times you’d cross paths with these strangers and you’d meet eyes with a cute girl and you wonder, “who was she? could we have a life together?” kind of thing, and then they’d be gone forever.
 So I always felt there was some kind of power to that electrical connection you feel when you meet people randomly like that.
 Then when you lose them there’s not much of a connection there but sometimes it feels like there could be and it got me thinking, what if two people were perfect for each other who made that random connection on a street or train platform, and what if they lost each other, how would they find their way back to each other again?
 And maybe how would the fates conspire to bring them together if they really tried hard enough.